 More InformationFact box

 The unidentified owner had Lolita as a pet for two months.
-The pig fled Friday night when the owner let her dogs out for a walk, according to Gambino.
+The pig fled Friday night, when the owner let her dogs out for a walk, according to Gambino.

-On Thursday, Lolita wagged her tail for one visitor.
+Last week, Lolita wagged her tail for one visitor.
 As she waited to head to her new digs, many dogs in the shelter -- including one named Ms. Piggy -- were ready for homes of their own.